 The update doesn't mean users will see more videos in their News Feed -- only those who already engage more with video-related content.

-Facebook's algorithm is very, very complex, but we hope that gives you a good idea of what it considers important.
+Facebook's algorithm is very, very complex, but we hope that gives you a good idea of what it considers important so you can tweak your Facebook marketing strategy accordingly.
 Now, let's move on to Twitter.

 Twitter's Timeline Algorithm